mattyoung101/dotfiles/config/nvim/README.md

 **Needs doing:**

 - Better spelling
-    - Add more dictionaries from "cspell" (without using cspell because I don't want to touch nodejs on a ten foot pole) -> this will require compiling custom spell files
     - Fix this: the word "Ethan" is marked as valid, but "Ethan's" (with the apostrophe s) is invalid.
 We should ignore words that
     - Fully uppercase words (i.e. acronyms) should be ignored
-- Make the TODO plugin work with Markdown (basically regex for "TODO" everywhere)
-- Make the TODO plugin highlighting look less ugly
 - Telescope search results should be centred on screen
 - Git integration in the file tree doesn't seem to work until restart (modified files are not shown in orange)
 - Add keybindings for barbar tab navigation